Sicherheit: Mehrere Probleme in gstreamer1-plugins-good - Pro-Linux

-Name : gstreamer1-plugins-good Product : Fedora 25 Version : 1.10.1 Release : 2.fc25 URL : http://gstreamer.freedesktop.org/ Summary : GStreamer plugins with good code and licensing Description : GStreamer is a streaming media framework, based on graphs of filters which operate on media data.
+Name : gstreamer1-plugins-good Product : Fedora 24 Version : 1.8.3 Release : 2.fc24 URL : http://gstreamer.freedesktop.org/ Summary : GStreamer plugins with good code and licensing Description : GStreamer is a streaming media framework, based on graphs of filters which operate on media data.
 Applications using this library can do anything from real-time sound processing to playing videos, and just about anything else media-related.
 Its plugin-based architecture means that new data types or processing capabilities can be added simply by installing new plugins.

 GStreamer Good Plugins is a collection of well-supported plugins of good quality and under the LGPL license.